google/go-cloud/internal/docs/pubsub/design.md

 	doneChan chan struct{}
 }

-// TopicOptions contains configuration for Topics. type TopicOptions struct {
-	// SendDelay tells the max duration to wait before sending the next batch of
-	// messages to the server.
-	SendDelay time.Duration

-	// BatchSize specifies the maximum number of messages that can go in a batch
-	// for sending.
-	BatchSize int
-}

 // msgCtx pairs a Message with the Context of its Send call. type msgCtx struct {
 	msg *Message